mrcarbook/automatic-machine-learning-hand-gesture/README.md

 4) Finaly evaluate and test it
 ![alt Data](https://github.com/mrcarbook/handgesture/blob/master/Model%20Training/evalute.PNG)

 Finaly I created a web app project to take snapshot with webcam and use the machine learning model to recognize the gesture.
+Below the example where recognize an OK- Hand Gesture.

 ![alt Data](https://github.com/mrcarbook/handgesture/blob/master/Model%20Training/prediction.PNG)

-Next step, I'm working on the machine learning model in order to improve!
+Next step, I'm working on the machine learning model in order to improve the prediction of gesture and use it in realtime application with a video streaming.

 Keep you update!